Galfy1/ros2-droneswarm-hw-ws/README.md

 1. Setup ROS2 with Gazebo
     - Go to: https://ardupilot.org/dev/docs/ros2-gazebo.html#install-gazebo and follow the **"Install Gazebo"** section.
         - (when installing Gazebo Harmonic, its simplest to just follow the "Binary installation instructions" guide)
-        - IMPORTANT: when running the "wget https://packages.osrfoundation..." command you need "sudo" in front of it! else it might fail!
+        - IMPORTANT: when running the "`wget https://packages.osrfoundation...`" command you need "sudo" in front of it! else it might fail!
 1. Build ardupilot_gz_bringup (stand in /ros2-droneswarm-hw-ws)
     - Go to: https://ardupilot.org/dev/docs/ros2-gazebo.html#build-and-run-tests and follow the **"Build and Run Tests"** - but skip the test part!
         - (if colcon build fails... simply try again.
 If it still fails, and you use WSL, try increasing the WSL memory in the "WSL Settings" Windows app)